collins-harry/PP-evaluating-ai-driving-simulators/README.md

 NOTE: still need to set up a VNCviewer on local.\
 https://www.realvnc.com/en/connect/download/viewer/
-Also you will have to enable http and https accepting tcp:5901 with tage vnc-server in target connections in firewall in the google compute center (under VPC network section).
+Also you will have to enable http and https accepting tcp:5901 with tage vnc-server in target connections in firewall in the google compute center (under VPC network section).\
+Do not use tightvncserver as it does not support randr, tried vnc4server which does support it but still unable to get it to function.
+Recommended to try TurboVNC.

 You should then be able to connect to your server desktop using your vncviewer.
 Also useful commands